itcarroll/ShAQDAS/README.md

 The pilot contained in this repository originated as a project to collect and code a blog, that happened to be a Wordpress.org site.
-So is [wilwheaton.net], enough said.
+So is [wilwheaton.net], and so here we are.
 This repository contains Python code to scrape the content from the Wordpress API into a database and a Shiny app to allow users to view and assign codes to excerpts.

-## Data Aquisition

-The website is a WordPress.org application with a REST API.
-Local storage is in a SQLite database, but would be changed to PostgreSQL in production.
-Local database tables are defined and populated using the Python SQLAlchemy and requests modules, and can be recreated by executing `python wordpress_scrape.py`.
-Caution: Wil Wheaton writes [alot of blogs]; I killed this after the database topped 50Mb.
-The site URL and database name are hard-coded in this pilot.
-The table definitions are specified through the more generic ORM in [wordpress_orm.py](wordpress_orm.py).
-It's not entirely necessary that the data be offlined all-at-once like this, or even at all, but is perhaps good for reproducibility (bad for updating).
+A small portion of the scraped data is included for an easy demo.

 ## Shiny App